pynufft/pynufft/README.md

 A minimal "getting start" tutorial is available at http://jyhmiinlin.github.io/pynufft/ .

 Please use Python3.
 PyNUFFT has been tested with Python3.4.
 However, it should work with Python3.5-3.6.

-### New in version 0.3.3.7
+### New in version 0.3.3.10

-Version 0.3.3.7 is a bug-fixed version.
+Version 0.3.3.10 is a bug-fixed version.

-Toeplitz is removed from the NUFFT_cpu and NUFFT_gpu to avoid the MemoryError.
+Experimental support for Python2.
+Some tests pass in Python2.7.15 but Python2 is not recommended.

+Update for Reikna 0.8.0: async keyword is changed to async_

 ### Summary